 Josh from Duluth writes in to ask a very common question that we get almost every day through email: “Pastor John, how do I know if I'm saved?”

-The unmistakable message all through the New Testa-ment is: We are saved by believing on Jesus.
-So rivet your attention on Christ in the gospels, John, Mat-thew, Mark, Luke—the whole Bible.
-Rivet your attention on Christ and say what you use.
-“We confess with our mouth that Jesus is Lord.”
-And say what you feel about this.
-“I receive him.
+The unmistakable message all through the New Testament is, we are saved by believing on Jesus.
+So, rivet your attention on Christ in the gospels: John, Matthew, Mark, Luke, and in the whole Bible.
+Rivet your attention on Christ and say what you see: “We confess with our mouth that Jesus is Lord” (Romans 10:9).
+And say what you feel about this: “I receive him.
 I love him.
 He is my God.
 He is my Lord.
 He is my treasure.”
 Confess that.
 Let yourself hear yourself saying that.
 Say that to others.
 Say it to your wife.
 Say it to your kids.
 Say it to your friend.
 “Jesus is my Lord.”

 The Bible says no one can say “Jesus is Lord” except by the Holy Spirit.
 Isn’t that amazing?
 Nobody can say “Jesus is Lord.”
 So if you say it and mean it, God is at work in your life.
 You have the Holy Spirit.

-So what is faith, this believing?
-John 1:12: “He came to his own, his own did not receive him, but to as many as received him who believed on his name.”
-So receiving and believing are mutually interpreting and receiving means when he offers himself to you as a Savior, as a Lord, as a treasure, as a counselor, you receive him, you don’t reject him.
+What is faith — this believing?
+John 1:12 says, “He came to his own, and his own people did not receive him.
+But to all who did receive him, who believed in his name, he gave the right to become children of God.”
+So receiving and believing are mutually interpreting.
+“Receiving” means that when he offers himself to you as a Savior, as a Lord, as a Treasure, as a Counselor, you receive him, you don’t reject him.
 You receive all that God is for you in Christ.
 And so receiving is a welcoming and embracing.

-The God of this world has blinded the minds of unbelievers to keep them from seeing the light of the gospel of the glory of Christ.
-So what we see when he opens our eyes is Christ is glorious.
-Christ is the image of God.
-Christ is the greatest person that ever was, the great Savior, the greatest Lord, the greatest teacher, the greatest counselor, the greatest friend.
+“The god of this world has blinded the minds of unbelievers, to keep them from seeing the light of the gospel of the glory of Christ” (2 Corinthians 4:4).
+So, what we see when he opens our eyes is that Christ is glorious.
+Christ “is the image of the invisible God” (Colossians 1:15).
+Christ is the greatest person that ever was, the greatest Savior, the greatest Lord, the greatest Teacher, the greatest Counselor, the greatest Friend.
 That is what faith receives from Christ in believing.

 When we are talking about good here, we don’t mean perfection.
-I think a lot of people probably struggle with am I saved, because they have unrealistic understandings of Christian growth and how sin works.
-So let me end there, maybe, by saying in 1 John 1:7 it goes like this: “If we walk in the light as he is in the light, we have fellowship with one another and the blood of Jesus cleanses us from all sin.”
+I think a lot of people probably struggle with, “Am I saved?” because they have unrealistic understandings of Christian growth and how sin works.
+So let me end here by reading 1 John 1:7–9.
+It goes like this: “If we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”
 So walking in the light is essential.
 The blood of Jesus cleanses us from all sin, if we walk in the light.
-Well, does that mean that walking in the light is perfection?
-Well, it can’t, because there wouldn’t be any sins to cleanse.
+Does that mean that walking in the light is perfection?
+Well, it can’t, because if walking in the light meant perfection, there wouldn’t be any sins to cleanse.
 So walking in the light must be something else.

-So walking in the light might sound to people like, oh, shoot, I can’t walk in the light.
-I can’t keep from sinning.
+So walking in the light might sound to people like, “Oh, shoot, I can’t walk in the light.
+I can’t keep from sinning.”
 No, that is not what walking in the light means.
-Walking in the light means that the gospel is so plain to you, the holiness of God is so plain to you, the terribleness of sin is so plain to you, that when you stumble into sin your reaction is: “I hate this.
+Walking in the light means that the gospel is so plain to you, the holiness of God is so plain to you, the terribleness of sin is so plain to you, that when you stumble into sin your reaction is, “I hate this.
 I am sorry, Father.
 Please forgive me.”
 You confess it.
 You receive forgiveness and you press on with the Lord whose treasure is bigger because of the grace that he has offered to you.

-So I would just say, Josh, in the end, the assurance of salvation is a gift from the Holy Spirit, Romans 8:15: “You have received the Spirit of adoption by whom you cry Abba, Father.
-The Spirit himself bear-ing witness with your spirit that you are a child of God.”
-When you cry out “Abba, Father, Jesus, Lord,” that is the Holy Spirit testifying with your Spirit that you are the child of God.
+I would just say, Josh, in the end, the assurance of salvation is a gift from the Holy Spirit.
+Romans 8:15–16 says, “You have received the Spirit of adoption as sons, by whom you cry, ‘Abba!
+Father!’”
+“The Spirit himself bears witness” with your spirit that you are a child of God.
+When you cry out “Abba!
+Father!
+Jesus!
+Lord!” that is the Holy Spirit testifying with your Spirit that you are a child of God.
 So ask him for that gift.
 Ask him for the gift of his own personal testimony that you are his.